nnnpooh/info-tech-logis-68/src/T00_markdowns/windows.md

 - Choose `PowerShell 7`
   - It might be listed as `PowerShell` with a higher version number, like `pwsh`.
 - Click `save`.

-## 3. Set Execution Policy

-> PowerShell checks the execution policy before running a script.
-If the script doesn’t meet the requirements (like source or signature), PowerShell blocks its execution.
-We need to allow scripts to be run.

-- Open `Terminal` with administrative right
-- If you use Win 32

-  - `New-ItemProperty -Path "HKLM:\SYSTEM\CurrentControlSet\Control\FileSystem" -Name "LongPathsEnabled" -Value 1 -PropertyType DWORD -Force`

-- `Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope LocalMachine`

-## 4. Install `choco`

-> Choco is the command-line tool for Chocolatey, a popular package manager for Windows that automates software installation, updating, and removal using simple commands.

-- `Set-ExecutionPolicy Bypass -Scope Process -Force; [System.Net.ServicePointManager]::SecurityProtocol = [System.Net.ServicePointManager]::SecurityProtocol -bor 3072; iex ((New-Object System.Net.WebClient).DownloadString('https://community.chocolatey.org/install.ps1'))`

 ## 5. Install software